afsc-assessments/ebswp_2023/doc/EBSpollock.md

 2014--2016, bottom temperatures increased and reached a new high in 2016.
-In 2018 bottom temperatures were nearly as warm (after 2017 was slightly above average) but was highly unusual due to the complete lack of "cold pool" (i.e., a defined area where water near bottom was less than zero degrees C; Fig. \ref{fig:bts_temp}).
+In 2018 bottom temperatures were nearly as warm (after 2017 was slightly above average) but was highly unusual due to the complete lack of "cold pool" (i.e., a defined area where water near bottom was less than zero degrees.
+In 2019, the mean bottom temperature was the warmest during the period the survey has occurred (since 1982;  Fig. \ref{fig:bts_temp}).

 Beginning in 1987 NMFS expanded the standard survey area farther to the northwest.
-The pollock biomass levels found in the two northern strata were highly variable, ranging from 1% to 22% of the total biomass; whereas the 2014 estimate was 12%, 2015 was 7%, and in the past two years is slightly below the average (5%) at 4% and 3%--4% (Table \ref{tab:bts_biom}).
-In some years (e.g., 1997 and 1998) some stations had high catches of pollock in that region and this resulted in high estimates of sampling uncertainty (CVs of 95% and 65% for 1997 and 1998 respectively).
+The pollock biomass levels found in the two northern strata were highly variable, ranging from 1\% to 22\% of the total biomass; whereas the 2014 estimate was 12\%, 2015 was 7\%, and in the past two years is slightly below the average (5\%) at 4\% and 3\%--4\% (Table \ref{tab:bts_biom}).
+In some years (e.g., 1997 and 1998) some stations had high catches of pollock in that region and this resulted in high estimates of sampling uncertainty (CVs of 95\% and 65\% for 1997 and 1998 respectively).
 This region is contiguous with the Russian border and these strata seem to improve coverage over the range of the exploited pollock stock.

-The 2018 bottom-trawl survey biomass estimate (design-based, area swept) was 3.11 million t, below the average for this survey (4.7 million t).
-Particularly unusual this year was the complete  lack of cold water on the bottom throughout the survey area (Fig. \ref{fig:bts_temp_cpue}).
-Pollock appeared to be distributed more northerly in 2018 again (as was the case in 2017 (Fig. \ref{fig:bts_3d}).
-These figures also show that the highest densities of pollock were at stations near Zhemchug Canyon.
+The 2019 bottom-trawl survey biomass estimate (design-based, area swept) was 5.48 million t, above the average for this survey (4.7 million t).
+This is a substantial increase over the 3.11 million t estimated from the 2018 estimates.
+Both years were unusual in that there was a near-complete lack of cold water on the bottom throughout the survey area (Fig. \ref{fig:bts_temp_cpue}).
+Pollock appeared to be distributed more broadly over the shelf in 2019, different than in 2017 and 2018 where fish were more concentrated (Fig. \ref{fig:bts_3d}).

 The BTS abundance-at-age estimates show variability in year-class strengths with substantial consistency over time (Fig. \ref{fig:bts_age}).
 Pollock above